YetAnotherClown/YetAnotherNet/docs/getting-started.md

 You should have only one Net object for every loop, though you shouldn't, in most cases, have more than one loop.

+This same setup should be ran on both the Client and the Server with the same configuration in order to work.

 ```lua title="init.server.luau / init.client.luau"
 local Matter = require(Matter)
 local World = Matter.World